CFAES Give Today

 Entomology Student Interest Form

-OSU is the only University in Ohio to offer an undergraduate major in entomology.
-This major couples a strong background in the biological sciences with in-depth study of insect biology and applied entomology.
-Students learn insect physiology, behavior, ecology, taxonomy and systematics, toxicology, as well as beekeeping, veterinary and public health entomology, sustainable agriculture, and integrated pest management in agricultural, forest, and urban environments.
-There are opportunities for students to specialize in these areas and many opportunities for laboratory and field research experiences and internships.
+Entomology students learn insect physiology, behavior, ecology, taxonomy and systematics, toxicology, as well as beekeeping, veterinary and public health entomology, sustainable agriculture, and integrated pest management in agricultural, forest, and urban environments.
+There are opportunities for students to specialize in these areas and many opportunities for laboratory and field research experiences and internships in pest management, pollinator conservation, and mosquito population control.

 Sustainable Insect Management